Mist-Rain/Bot-Framework/README.md

 ## Community

-You can discuss anything about Bottender or chatbot development in our [Discord Server](https://discord.gg/Gjaamg).
+You can discuss anything about sm-bot-framework or chatbot development in our [Discord Server](https://discord.gg/Gjaamg).
 Join now!

 ## Documentation